tsileo/microblog.pub/docs/user_guide.md

 It is basically a "private like", and allow you to easily access them later.

-TODO receiving
+It will also prevent objects to be pruned.

 ### Webmentions

-Sending webmention to ping mentioned website is done automatically once a note is authored, see TODO.
+Sending webmention to ping mentioned websites is done automatically once a public note is authored.

-TODO side-effect of receiving a webmention.
+Receiving a webmention will trigger a notification, increment the webmentions counter on the object and the source page will be displayed on the object permalink.

 ## Backup and restore